adrian-cucuet/Project1-MindSoul/README.md

 ### Unfixed Bugs

-Due to videos embedded in the Mediation pages, the performance was low.
+Due to videos embedded in the Mediation pages, the page performance was low.
 I have tried to find solutions to increase the performance score.
 One of the solutions was to create a link for the videos and send the user on the YouTube website.
 As this would drive traffic away from this website I decided to wait until I find a javascript solution to fix the loading time for the pages.

 [Back to top &uarr;](#table-of-contents)

 ## Deployment

-- The following are the steps I went through to deploy my live site:

-    - The site was deployed to GitHub pages.
+The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-    - In the GitHub repository, navigate to the Settings tab on the top menu.
+- In the GitHub repository, navigate to the Settings tab
-    - From the settings page, navigate to the Pages section from the left-hand side menu.
-    - From the source section drop-down menu, select "Deploy From a Branch"
+- From the source section drop-down menu, select the Master Branch
-    - Press the save button.
-    - After a few minutes, you can refresh the page to see your Live Site link at the top.
+- Once the master branch has been selected, the page will be automatically refreshed with a       detailed ribbon display to indicate the successful deployment.

 The live link can be found here - [Mind & Soul](https://adrian-cucuet.github.io/project1/index.html)